 To find out more about the beliefs of the United Methodist Church look here.

 What To Expect

 Like the rest of the word, everything is different around Cross Plains United Methodist Church these days.

 We thought is might be helpful for you to know what you can expect when you visit Cross Plains United Methodist Church.

 Worship is about 45 minutes.
-We will sing some hymns (behind our masks), share in some prayers, and look at how the Bible relates to everyday life and ultimate truth.
+We will sing some hymns, share in some prayers, and look at how the Bible relates to everyday life and ultimate truth.

 You don’t have to be a Christian to connect with us at Cross Plains United Methodist Church on a Sunday morning.
 Every weekend we speak to both people who have questions about Jesus and to people who are fully committed to Jesus.

 You will find people everything from business casual to jeans or shorts and a t-shirt.

 Cross Plains United Methodist Church began in 1898 in a one-room building on the corner of Payne Bridge Road and Main Street.
 W. L. Harwell was the first minister.

 In 1925, the church moved to its present location and in 1955 Sunday School rooms, bathrooms, a kitchen, and a fellowship hall were added.
 In 1969 a new parsonage was constructed.